duesee/imap-codec/imap-types/README.md

 Notably, it does *not* provide parsers, nor serializers, but tries to become the "standard library" for IMAP in Rust that is useful for a broad range of crates.

-If you are looking for a complete codec implementation, i.e., parsers, serializers, and network support, head over to [imap-codec].
+If you are looking for parsers, and serializers, head over to [`imap-codec`].

 ## Features